 \section{Preliminary}

-This section presents the relationship between target occlusion and path topology.
-In an obstacle environment, there exist multiple path topology classes \cite{homotopy}.
-As shown in Fig. \ref{fig:motivation}, the visibility of the target is closely related to path topology.
-We analyzed the relation between them and reflect on the relation in generating the chasing trajectory.
+This section presents the relationship between target occlusion and path homotopy.
+In an obstacle environment, there exist multiple path homotopy classes \cite{homotopy}.
+As shown in Fig. \ref{fig:motivation}, the visibility of the target is closely related to path homotopy.
+We analyze the relation between them and take it into consideration when generating the chasing trajectory.